 Client events are one of the best ways to build a solid referral program.
-Not only that, they give you the opportunity to re-engage and make face time with your existing clients.
+Not only that, they give you the opportunity to re-engage and put in face time with your existing clients.

 Become a repeat client.
 Using the same event space for all your events can work to your advantage, since you can probably leverage a multi-event discount with the owner or manager of a space you really like or have had success in.
-When you’re planning your year ahead, make a budget for your quarterly and monthly events and talk with the venue on waiving fees or getting a lower price.
+When you’re planning your events for the year, make a budget for your quarterly and monthly events and talk with the venue about waiving fees or getting a lower price.

 Share menus to save on cost.
-If there’s another event going on at your venue the same day as you, consider menu sharing, which means both parties are taking the burden of the cost by getting a higher quantity of food vs. multiple food items.
+If there’s another event going on at your venue on the same day, consider menu sharing.
+This means both parties are taking the burden of the cost by getting a higher quantity of food vs. multiple food items.

 Partner with vendors.
 Build relationships with key vendors and give them repeat business.
 The better the relationship with your vendors, the better the quality of service you will receive.
 And the more you work with these vendors, the more they may throw perks your way.

 Strong vendor relationships mean it’s easier to barter for reduced pricing, which includes trading price reduction for vendor endorsements, like mentioning the venue or chef’s name on your client invitations and other assets.

 It’s all about process.
 Create a process for each event so that it runs as smoothly as possible.
 Do your research, and plan ahead of time.

 Make sure you have the contact information for the venue’s event coordinator, and consider hiring an MC so you can mingle with the guests and to help your event flow better.

 Plan ahead, plan ahead, plan ahead.